wagnerona/responsive-portfolio-wagner/README.md

 - *not much of a bug but css needs to be checked to make sure its optmized (consolidate items)*

-Thes two issues will are as of 00:00 20/12/22, I will be speaking with a TA on the 21st to try and resolve this issues
+Thes two issues are as of 00:00 20/12/22, I will be speaking with a TA on the 21st to try and resolve them

-*Please take this into consideration whilst checking out the deployed application*
+*Note to self, build blocks, structure the basics and then get creative with css.
+Otherwise you get carried away*

-Resources:
+## Resources:

 Slack Class Resources

-Github repo:
+## Github repo:

 https://github.com/wagnerona/responsive-portfolio-wagnerLinks

-Deployed Website/portfolio:
+## Deployed Website/portfolio:

 https://wagnerona.github.io/responsive-portfolio-wagner/